Menopause aching joints while sheltering in place?

 When it comes to science and studies, observations are noted, but testing and specific findings have not been done.
 The observations that were documented:

-"(Menopausal) Arthralgia is experienced by more then half of the women around the time of menopause.
+"(Menopausal) Arthralgia is experienced by more than half of the women around the time of menopause.
 The causes of joint pain in postmenopausal women can be difficult to determine as the period of menopause coincides with rising incidence of chronic rheumatic conditions such as osteoarthritis.
 Nevertheless, prevalence of arthralgia does appear to increase in women with menopausal transition and is thought to result from reduction in oestrogen levels." — M. Magliano

 "Chronic musculoskeletal pain represents an enormous health burden, affecting over 50% of adult populations.
 Common sites of pain are the spine, knee, hand, hip and shoulder.1,2 There is a female preponderance irrespective of the cause of the pain.1,3,4 At the time of menopause, musculoskeletal pain is reported by more than half of women.5 Presentation with joint pain in women is greatest between 45 and 55 years of age.6 Although this appears to implicate the menopause and estrogen deficiency, direct causal evidence of a role for menopause is lacking, partly because musculoskeletal pain is so common throughout life." — Fiona E. Watt